Skip to main content

 API Key and Email (Legacy)

-Step 1: Get Your API Key
+Step 1: Get the Global API Key

-1. Log into Cloudflare Dashboard
+1. Log into the Cloudflare Dashboard.

-• Click on the API Tokens tab
+3. Click on the API Tokens tab.

-Step 2: Store Credentials Securely
+Step 2: Provide the Credentials to Prowler

 export CLOUDFLARE_API_KEY="your-api-key-here"

-export CLOUDFLARE_API_EMAIL="[email protected]"
+export CLOUDFLARE_API_EMAIL="your-email@example.com"

 Best Practices

-• Use API Tokens instead of API Keys - Tokens can be scoped to specific permissions
+• Use API Tokens instead of API Keys — Tokens can be scoped to specific permissions and zones.

-• Use environment variables - Never hardcode credentials in scripts or commands
+• Use environment variables — Never hardcode credentials in scripts or commands.

-• Rotate credentials regularly - Create new tokens periodically and revoke old ones
+• Rotate credentials regularly — Create new tokens periodically and revoke old ones.

-• Use least privilege - Only grant the minimum permissions needed
+• Use least privilege — Only grant the minimum permissions needed for scanning.

-• Monitor token usage - Review the Cloudflare audit log for suspicious activity
+• Monitor token usage — Review the Cloudflare audit log for suspicious activity.

 Troubleshooting